Docs/Rate Limits

 "error": "Too Many Requests",

 "message": "Rate limit exceeded.
-Please slow down.",
+Please retry after the indicated delay.",

 "status_code": 429,